 There you have it, a super easy healthy lunch recipe: pepperoni pasta salad.
 I’ve made this so many times since creating the recipe, and it has become one of my all time favorite lunch recipes.
 Plus, I love how easy it is to prep the night before.
 It takes all of two minutes, if you’ve cooked your pasta ahead of time.

-Next time you’re looking for a healthy lunch recipe, I would definitely recommend this one, because it’s pasta, it’s a pasta salad in a jar, and it’s delicious!
+Next time you’re looking for a healthy lunch recipe, I would definitely recommend this pepperoni pasta salad in a jar, because it’s pasta, it’s a pasta salad in a jar, and it’s delicious!

 Do you like pasta salads/salads for lunch?
 Leave a comment below telling me your favorite type of pasta salad toppings.